 I haven’t come across many people who have heard of beer bread and of those who have heard of it, they thought it was “difficult” or “complicated” or “elusive.”
 Let me put those myths to rest.
 This recipe is BY FAR the simplest bread recipe I’ve made so far.
 Truly, it is.
 If you’re new to using yeast, try this recipe first.
 You’ll love the results and feel empowered by the success to try another new recipe.

-5 1/4 cups bread flour*
+- 5¼ cups bread flour*

-2 tablespoons active dry yeast
+- 2 Tbsp active dry yeast

-1/4 cup plus 2 tablespoons milk or buttermilk, at room temperature*
+- ¼ cup plus 2 tablespoons milk or buttermilk, at room temperature*

-Mix by hand or on low speed until the dough comes together.
+- Add beer and milk and mix by hand or on low speed until the dough comes together.
 Add additional milk or flour as needed and knead until the down is smooth and elastic.

 - Place each loaf in a greased pan and cover with a towel.
-Let rise in a warm spot until doubled in volume, about 1 1/2 hours.
-Preheat oven to 350 degrees and bake the loaves until the crust is golden brown and the bottom sounds hollow when tapped, about 35-45 minutes.
+Let rise in a warm spot until doubled in volume, about 1½ hours.
+Preheat oven to 350 degrees.

+- Bake the loaves until the crust is golden brown and the bottom sounds hollow when tapped, about 35-45 minutes.
 Remove loaf from pan immediately and let cool completely on a cooling rack before slicing.

 ** I've made this using both buttermilk and a milk/vinegar buttermilk substitute and both have come out delicious.

-As I mentioned, this bread is excellent for sandwiches or lathered with butter.
+As I mentioned, this bread is excellent for sandwiches or slathered with butter.
 I haven’t made cinnamon butter yet, but if you’re interested, start with 1/2 cup of butter and 1 teaspoon of cinnamon in a large bowl.
 Gradually beat in 1 tablespoon of honey at a time until you’ve reached the desired sweetness and consistency!